luigiScarso/context-npp/README.md

 have several ways to insert the same text.
 However, it's likely that in a future release this will be simplified or streamlined.

+This package is released under the GPL: see the file LICENSE for the full text.